 B: Health and Safety Signage (front and back of house)

 We have put up signage in our employee areas back of house, employee entrances and exit points.
-Signage reminds employees of the proper way to wear, handle and dispose of masks, use gloves, wash hands, sneeze and to avoid touching their faces.
+Signage reminds employees of the proper way to wash hands, sneeze and to avoid touching their faces.

 C. Action Plan for Responding to Health Concerns